alphanumericslab/OSET/python/README.md

 ## Installing

-To use the OSET Python package, follow these steps according to your system's python release:
+To use the OSET Python package, follow these steps according to your system's Python release:

 ### Setting up a Virtual Environment using Conda